 TMX Group is exposed to foreign currency risk on cash and cash equivalents, trade receivables and trade payables denominated in foreign currencies, principally US dollars.
 It is also exposed to foreign currency risk on revenue and expenses where it invoices or procures in a foreign currency, again principally US dollars.
-At September 30, 2012, cash and cash equivalents and trade receivables, net of current liabilities, excluding BOX, include US \$30.2 (September 30, 2011 - US \$2.3), which are exposed to changes in the US-Canadian dollar exchange rate.
-In addition, net assets related to BOX, Finexeo and Razor are denominated in US dollars, Euros ("EUR") and
+At December 31, 2012, cash and cash equivalents and trade receivables, net of current liabilities, excluding BOX, include US\$19.9 (December 31, 2011 - liabilities of US\$1.2), which are exposed to changes in the US-Canadian dollar exchange rate.
+In addition, net assets related to BOX, Finexeo and Razor are denominated in US dollars, Euros ("EUR") and Australian dollars ("AUD"), respectively, and the effect of exchange rate movements on TMX Group's share of these net assets is included in other comprehensive income.